williamfiset/GameOfLife/README.md

-GameOfLife inspired by John Conway for Mobile (IOS)
+GameOfLife inspired by John Conway for IOS
 ==========